jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) must have access at all reasonable times to all records, documents, and accounts that relate to the party’s election expenses and that are held by the party or the party secretary; and
   (b) may require the party secretary to provide any information and explanations that, in the auditor’s opinion, may be necessary to enable the auditor to prepare the report.

+### 206LA Auditor’s report on return of party’s allocation expenses
+(1) A party secretary must arrange for the auditor appointed under section 206J to prepare a report on the return required by section 206IA.
+(2) The auditor must make any examinations that the auditor considers necessary.
+(3) The auditor—
+  (a) must have access at all reasonable times to all records, documents, and accounts that relate to the expenses funded from the party’s allocation; and
+  (b) may require the party secretary to provide any information and explanations that, in the auditor’s opinion, may be necessary to enable the auditor to prepare the report.

 ### 206M Nil return
 If a party secretary considers that there is no relevant information to disclose under section 206I, the party secretary must file a nil return under that section.

-### 206N Offences relating to return of party's election expenses
+### 206N Offences relating to return of party's election expenses and return of party’s allocation expenses
-(1) A party secretary commits an offence and is liable on conviction to a fine not exceeding $40,000 who, without reasonable excuse, files a return of election expenses under section 206I during the period commencing on the day after the date on which the return is required to be filed and ending on the day that is 15 working days later (the late period).
+(1) A party secretary commits an offence and is liable on conviction to a fine not exceeding $40,000 who, without reasonable excuse, files a return during the period commencing on the day after the date on which the return is required to be filed and ending on the day that is 15 working days later (the late period).
-(1A) A party secretary is guilty of a corrupt practice who, without reasonable excuse,— (a) files a return of election expenses under section 206I after the late period; or (b) fails to file a return of election expenses under section 206I.
+(1A) A party secretary is guilty of a corrupt practice if the party secretary, without reasonable excuse,— (a) files a return after the late period; or
+  (b) fails to file a return.
-(2) A party secretary who files a return under section 206I that is false in any material particular is guilty of— (a) a corrupt practice if he or she filed the return knowing it to be false in any material particular; or (b) an illegal practice in any other case unless the party secretary proves that—
+(2) A party secretary who files a return that is false in any material particular is guilty of— (a) a corrupt practice if he or she filed the return knowing it to be false in any material particular; or (b) an illegal practice in any other case unless the party secretary proves that—
     (i) he or she had no intention to misstate or conceal the facts; and (ii) he or she took all reasonable steps in the circumstances to ensure that the information in the return was accurate.
 (3) A person charged with an offence against subsection (2)﻿(a) may be convicted of an offence against subsection (2)﻿(b).
+(4) In this section, return means—
+  (a) a return of election expenses required to be filed under section 206I:
+  (b) a return of allocation expenses required to be filed under section 206IA.

 ### 206O Obligation to retain records necessary to verify return of party's election expenses
 (1) A party secretary must take all reasonable steps to ensure that all records, documents, and accounts that are reasonably necessary to enable a return under section 206I to be verified are retained until the expiry of the period within which a prosecution may be commenced under this Act in relation to the return or in relation to any matter to which the return relates.